 Clinical Data Managers apply knowledge of health care and database management to analyze clinical data, and to identify and report trends.

-Clinical Data Managers with little to no experience tend to make between $44900 and $59750 while the more experienced ones make over $104390 per year.
+Clinical Data Managers with little to no experience tend to make between $53000 and $67440 while the more experienced ones can earn over $113670 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Clinical Data Manager is to move to a higher paying state like NJ.
-Right now, the highest paying states for Clinical Data Managers are NJ, DC, CT, DE and NC.
+One of the easiest ways to increase your salary as a Clinical Data Manager is to move to a higher paying state like NJ.
+Right now, the highest paying states for Clinical Data Managers are NJ, ID, MA, MD and DC.

-3 other factors that can increase your salary as A Clinical Data Manager is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Clinical Data Manager is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Clinical Data Managers what degree they had when they got the job and most of them said they had a Bachelors degree followed by Some college courses.
+We asked other Clinical Data Managers what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by an Associate’s Degree.

 Pros and Cons